Are you sneezing, wheezing, coughing, having itchy, watery eyes or experiencing other dust mite related allergy symptoms?

 - Direct sunlight is one of the easiest ways to kill these pests.
 Make sure to peep curtains and blinds open so sunlight can come into all rooms.

-- Dust mites can’t survive when humidity lowers to 40-50%.
+- Humidity below 40-50% destorys dust mites because they need a certain level of moisture to survive.
 Depending on where you live and the humidity levels inside your house will determine if you should install a humidifier or dehumidifier inside your home.

 - Steam-cleaning can kill most dust mites embedded in a carpet, but not all.
 A study found an 87% reduction in dust mites (per gram of dust) after steam-cleaning a carpet.